 Top blogs and travel guides in Asia

 Iloilo City is no doubt an amazing destination in the Philippines and there’s probably never a better time to explore[…]

 Not everyone has heard of Batangas, but it’s about time that it got on the map in regards to the[…]

 Have you ever dreamed of having your very own private island?
 With the La Estancia Busuanga you can make this dream come true,[…]

 SHENYANG, China, Nov.
 27, 2020 /PRNewswire/ — The second event of “Decode a Happy China via Cloud Tours – Foreign[…]

 Tagultol festival started in year 2003.
 Tagultol is an old fishing method used by Atimonanins which is derived from the word ugtol which simply means bounce.
 It consists of a rectangular stone tied at the end of abaca strings dip in honey, calamansi and other similar plants with a bait tied 2 feet above the stone before dipping in the water and moved in a bouncing movement.

 The event showcases both cultural and sports activities, talents and beauty contests participated by community leadership and organizations and individuals headed by the local government and people from Atimonan.

-People from Atimonan are called Atimonanins.
-The primary language is Tagalog, with many local phrases and expressions.
-Manilans usually understand Atimonan Tagalog, albeit with some frustrations.
+People from Atimonan, Quezon are called Atimonanins.
+The primary language is Tagalog with many local phrases and expressions.
+People from Manila usually understand Atimonan Tagalog, albeit with some frustrations.
 Many Atimonanins are part Chinese or Spanish.
 Some Atimonanins can also speak Bicolano, Lan-nang, or Spanish.